Choosing a custom home builder: Top considerations

 Investigate reputation.
 Your ears will likely start to tune into builders’ names when you’ve made the decision to build.
 What are people saying about builders?
 Have you heard of this builder before?

-Talk with others who have build.
+Talk with others who have built.
 A referral from a good custom homebuilding experience is the best place to start with a builder selection.
 Talk to friends, family and acquaintances that have built a custom home in Indianapolis.
 Once you have a shortlist of builders, ask each builder to supply three previous customer references.
 A great question to ask people who have built: What do you wish you would’ve known but didn’t at the time you selected your builder?

 View product.
 Be sure to view homes built by the builder previously and if possible at different stages of construction.
 Custom builders rarely have model homes since the housing crisis.
 However, they do participate in home showcases like Home-A-Rama.
 Seeing the quality of material—likes lumber, insulation, house wrap and waterproofing—before the beautiful exterior and walls go up will give good insight into how quality-focused the builder is.